exercism/DEPRECATED.x-api/CONTRIBUTING.md

 If you are adding an exercise that already exists in another language, then the metadata files will already be present.

-The example solution's file should contain the word `example` or `Example` in it, to avoid delivering it as part of the problem.
+The pathname of the example solution file(s) should contain the word `example` (case-insensitive) to avoid delivering it/them as part of the problem.
+To
+illustrate: `example.scala`, `WordCountExample.swift` and
+`src/example/java/PrimeFactors.java` will all be omitted when their problem is delivered.

 The example is not shown to people, it doesn't have to be beautiful code, it's just there to make sure that the test suite works.